tsrsilva/basicOCR/README.md

   * [EasyOCR](https://www.jaided.ai/easyocr/)
   * [Pillow 9.5.0v](https://pypi.org/project/pillow/9.5.0/)

 All dependencies can be installed via pip or conda.
+EasyOCR works best if you have a CUDA-compatible GPU.
+For Windows, you may need to install pytorch manually.
+Please follow the instructions from the [Pytorch website](https://pytorch.org).
+Make sure to select the right CUDA version you have.
+If you intend to run on CPU mode only, select CUDA = None.

 <a name="configuration"></a>
 ## Configuration

 Before starting the character recognition process, you will need to determine the input and output directories in ocr_scr.py.
-Open the file with your favorite text editor and call the input path (*i.e.* the directory that your files that are going to be OCRed are located).
+Open the file with your favorite text editor and call the input path (*i.e.* the directory where your files that will be OCRed are located).

 <a name="running"></a>
 ## Running

-You can run the ocr script directly from your system's native shell:
+You can run the OCR script directly from your system's native shell:

 ````
 python path/to/the/ocr_scr.py